kimble4/CrossMgr/helptxt/MainScreen.md

 1. [Recorded](#recorded)
 1. [Tabbed Screens](#screens)

 The Expected and Recorded lists are on the left, the Tabbed Screens is the main field.
+The race clock is shown above the Expected list.

 All the areas can be controlled my dragging the "sash" separating the windows.